devhawala/dodo/readme.md

 and is started with:

-`java -cp dodoserver-and-nethub.jar dev.hawala.hub.NetSpy`
+`java -cp dodoserver-and-nethub.jar dev.hawala.hub.NetSpy` [pcap-logfile]

 The sample Windows batch file is: `run-netspy.cmd`

-This program has no command line parameters and connects to port 3333 on `localhost`.
+This program always connects to port 3333 on `localhost`.

+If the optional commandline parameter is given, it specifies the target filename where to additionally log all packets in the LibPCap format.
+This output file can be used for further offline analysis.
+For example creating such a dump and writing the content can for example be done with:

+	java -cp dodoserver-and-nethub.jar dev.hawala.hub.NetSpy netspy-pcap.dump
+	tcpdump -ttttnn -r netspy-pcap.dump

 #### FsUtil